A Koopman framework for rare event simulation in stochastic differential equations: Numerical examples

 We compute $\Pb\left[ \vert x(T) \vert > L \, \vert \, x(0) = \dot{x}(0) = 0 \right]$, i.e., the probability that the position of the oscillator exceeds some threshold by a fixed time given that it was initially at rest.
 We set $\omega_0 = 1$, $\zeta = 0.5$, $L = 3$, and $T = 10$.

 To the best of the authors' knowledge, for the oscillatory case, all rare event simulation algorithms require solving an associated optimal control problem.
-Here, we instead project an indicator function dependent on the first component of the state, $\mathbbm{1}_{|x|>3}$, onto the first nine sKO eigenfunctions.
-We plot the real parts of these eigenfunctions in Figure \ref{fig:brownosc_eigfuncs}.
+Here, we instead project an indicator function dependent on the first component of the state, $\mathbbm{1}_{|x|>3}$, onto the first nine sKO eigenfunctions. \revi{The eigenfunctions are expressed as linear combinations of the Hermite--Laguerre--It\^o polynomials; see \cite{chen2014eigenfunctions,zhang2020ornstein}. } We plot the real parts of these eigenfunctions in Figure \ref{fig:brownosc_eigfuncs}.
 Regression points are generated by simulating 121 independent trajectories of length $T$ with uniformly spaced initial conditions on $[-5,5]^2$ and extracting the state every $\Delta t = 0.02$ time units.
+In this example, the constant $c = 6$.
 In Figure \ref{fig:brownosc_samples}, we show sample trajectories of the unbiased and biased systems.
 Notice that the impact of the biasing only seems prominent towards the end of the simulation, e.g., from $t = 8$ onwards.
 Intuitively, this is because the system has an attracting point at zero, and since we want samples to escape at the end of the simulation, it is not advantageous to bias early.

 In Figure \ref{fig:brown_distr} we show histograms of the absolute values of the position of the two systems at time $T$.
 The estimator performance is summarized in Table \ref{tab:brownosc}, where we observe that biasing reduces the variance by a factor of nearly 5000.